March 13, 2016

 There are a lot of parallels between the classical computer industry of 1957 with quantum computing today.
 The machines cost millions of dollars; they are hard to use; require a significant support staff; only a few people really understand it; and software to run on the machines is still very primitive.

 A great It Strategy Example of cloud computing right now is Amazon Web Services (AWS) which offers substantial scientific computing services over the web.
 And is it a coincidence that one of the investors in D-Wave is Jeff Bezos private investment company, Bezos Expeditions?
-So one could speculate that Jeff will push to get one of the D-Wave machines hooked up to AWS and start offering access to quantum computing that complements AWS existing capabilities.
+So one could speculate that Jeff will push to get one of the D-Wave machines hooked up to aws cloud monitoring and start offering access to quantum computing that complements AWS existing capabilities.

 Although D-Wave is apparently offering remote access to a machine in there lab, there would be some advantages to partnering with AWS to do this.
 Many problems will require a combination of high powerful classical computing, large storage requirements, and couple this with quantum computing computing capabilities that I’m sure companies similar to hostiserver will be offering these services as soon as they are commercially available.
 AWS would be able to leverage their existing customer relationships and help introduce quantum computing to a wider community.
 And we shouldn’t neglect the powerful brand name that AWS has already established in cloud computing which makes conservative IT managers more comfortable.

 What might be some of the first applications for quantum cloud computing?
 Just like in 1957, the first users would be those groups that only require occasional access to this capability for specific projects.
 Examples could include drug discovery, materials and catalyst design, and various optimization problems.